-The fuel tank is vented via the vented fuel fill fitting and the fitting should be inspected for obstructions regularly.
-Verify that all of the fuel hoses remain properly secured and located according to NMMA standards.
+The fuel tank is vented overboard and the vent should be inspected for obstructions regularly.
+Ensure all of the fuel hoses remain properly secured and located according to NMMA standards.
 Inspect all hose clamps and fittings to ensure they are double clamped where needed and that there are no fuel leaks in any of the hoses.
 Also, inspect the oil system, if applicable, and ensure that the oil tank and hoses remain properly connected and secured.